 Evenings in the Garden

-Evenings in the Garden is a lecture series on a wide range of gardening and environmental topics hosted by regional experts.
+Evenings in the Garden is a hybrid lecture series on gardening and environmental topics hosted by regional experts.

 MSU is an affirmative-action, equal-opportunity employer.
 Michigan State University Extension programs and materials are open to all without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status, or veteran status.